 This course is designed for intermediate learners of ESL.
-This class will help students expand their command of the mechanics and rules of English grammar from the preintermediate level.
+This class will help students expand their command of the mechanics and rules of English grammar from the pre-intermediate level.
 The learner will then apply that knowledge to developing more skills in composition writing.
 Emphasis will be on reviewing how to write and revise simple to complex sentences, developing topics, writing a topic sentence and thesis statement, and communicating tone and voice in writing.
 Learners will draft, organize, write, and edit one to three paragraph essays.
 The student will learn how to write an array of focused academic paragraphs: definition, process, descriptive, opinion, and narrative paragraphs.
 The learner is also introduced to the process of moving from academic paragraph writing to essay writing.

-- To differentiate the uses of the simple present, present progressive, present perfect, present perfect progressive, simple past, past progressive, and future tenses - To recognize the relationship between certain verbs and infinitives or gerunds - To apply comparative and superlative forms of adjectives and adverbs, as well as participal adjectives - To demonstrate understanding of adjective and adverb word order - To utilize degree adverbs to make adjectives and other adverbs stronger or weaker - To make comparisons using as . . . as, than, showing increase or decrease by repeating the comparative adjective, and correlative adjectives - To produce sentences using count and non-count nouns with appropriate quantifiers - To demonstrate understanding of article usage - To apply a variety of pronouns (subject, object, possessive, reflexive)
+- To differentiate the uses of the simple present, present progressive, present perfect, present perfect progressive, simple past, past progressive, and future tenses - To recognize the relationship between certain verbs and infinitives or gerunds - To apply comparative and superlative forms of adjectives and adverbs, as well as participial adjectives - To demonstrate understanding of adjective and adverb word order

-- To identify and use modals of ability, permission, request, advice, necessity, expectation, future possibility, and conclusion - To apply and organize grammatical structures into purposeful academic paragraphs - To arrange effective topic sentences, thesis statements, support, and conclusions - To identify and differentiate writing goals of various forms of academic writing: definition, process, descriptive, opinion, and narrative paragraphs - To identify the necessary elements of academic paragraphs (hook, thesis statement, supporting sentences, and conclusion sentence) and expand writing from paragraph to essay - To appraise strength of supportive examples - To critique and edit personal and peer writing - To type an academic paragraph aligned with MLA guidelines
+- To utilize degree adverbs to make adjectives and other adverbs stronger or weaker - To make comparisons using as . . . as, than, showing increase or decrease by repeating the comparative adjective, and correlative adjectives - To produce sentences using count and noncount nouns with appropriate quantifiers - To demonstrate understanding of article usage - To apply a variety of pronouns (subject, object, possessive, reflexive) - To identify and use modals of ability, permission, request, advice, necessity, expectation, future possibility, and conclusion - To apply and organize grammatical structures into purposeful academic paragraphs - To arrange effective topic sentences, thesis statements, support, and conclusions - To identify and differentiate writing goals of various forms of academic writing: definition, process, descriptive, opinion, and narrative paragraphs - To identify the necessary elements of academic paragraphs (hook, thesis statement, supporting sentences, and conclusion sentence) and expand writing from paragraph to essay - To appraise strength of supportive examples - To critique and edit personal and peer writing - To type an academic paragraph aligned with MLA guidelines learner's confidence in reading authentic English texts found in textbooks, magazines, and online.
+In addition, the student learns to systematically breakdown a text and manages literal and inferential meanings.
+Students will also continue to familiarize themselves with more high-frequency vocabulary from the Academic Word List (AWL).

 This course is designed for intermediate learners of ESL.
 Students build upon previously learned reading strategies to comprehend cross-disciplinary subjects such as peace studies, public speaking, and multicultural literature.
-The goal of this course is to further develop the learner's confidence in reading authentic English texts found in textbooks, magazines, and online. addition. the student learns systematically breakdown a text and manages literal and inferential meanings.
-Students will also continue to familiarize themselves with more high-frequency vocabulary from the Academic Word List (AWL).
+The goal of this course is to further develop the